Filpill/blog-web/content/projects/data_system.md

 We can borrow the SMTP protocol to send our emails and we don't necessarily need to be tied to our GUI standard email environment.
 We can use python as the interface and send emails without gmail or outlook.

 The script that is being generated can have a message template built inside itself.
 Additonally can make a list of tuples containing the addresses and attachments you want to send to the respective parties.

+# Conclusion

+Considering the tasks we do daily,weekly and monthly; we can tie our procedures together with an elaborate series of Python tools to save hundreds, if not thousands of hours.

+For most organisations, the cost benefit ratio is extremely favourable if automation systems  are applied correctly.

+The value of your time will increase exponentially as you are able to prioritise resources towards increasing the quality of your work and actually being able to produce high impact results without tedious tasks weakening your focus on quality.